 So we are working on a number of strategies to help visitors see what’s in it for them to participate beyond submitting.
 That includes reaching out one by one to the existing active participants in the site, introducing ourselves.
 Or we are tweeting @ them (sending tweets or retweets) so that they know we notice them.

-Registrations and responding to support requests — One area that I am not satisfied with is the way a small percentage of the registration confirmation emails keep getting blocked by certain ISPs.
+Respond to Support Requests — One area that I am not satisfied with is the way a small percentage of the registration confirmation emails keep getting blocked by certain ISPs.
 This leads to unhappy people and abandoned attempts to register for an account.

 Also, I recently discovered that emails coming to the support address had fallen into a black hole through a technical glitch.
 So if you are one of the 4 people whose email about not being able to register we ignored, my sincerest apologies.
 That’s unacceptable and we’re fixing that.

-- Educate yourself if it’s OPEN source — If you ever consider acquiring a website built on open source software, take into account the time you will have to devote to self-education and trial-and-error.
+- Educate yourself thoroughly if it’s open source — If you ever consider buying a website built on open source software, take into account the learning curve.
+You will have to devote time to self-education and trial-and-error.
+There is no support number to call.

 - Get post-closing transition help from the seller — Always structure your deal to include a commitment from the former owner to assist with the transition post-closing.
-Be a judge of character, too, and have high confidence that the seller will actually follow through and help in a pinch.
+Know who you are dealing with, and be a judge of character.
+Have high confidence that the seller will actually follow through and help in a pinch.
 It’s one thing to have a contract stating that post-closing support is required.
 It’s another to try to enforce it if your seller won’t cooperate.

 - Create an operations manual — As you learn things about your new site, take the time to build an operations manual.
 That way knowledge can be shared among the team.
 You will build a more knowledgeable team and a stronger business.

 - Work at increasing community — Growing visitors is challenging, but increasing engagement in a community site is much dicier.
+Communities take a lot of work to build!
+Expect to devote a great deal of energy, day in and day out, to whip up interest at first.
 Put yourself in the visitor’s shoes.
 Is it clear WIIFM (“what’s in it for me”)?
 If not, work on it until you get it right.

-- Involve others — Don’t try to do it all yourself.
+- Involve others — Don’t try to do it all yourself if the website you bought is a community.
 Without a good team and dedicated moderators and loyal community members, you won’t have a chance at success.
 You may be a control freak (many entrepreneurs are), but let others in.

 - Don’t rush your monetization strategy — Don’t try to eke out pennies too early, by slapping up lots of ads before the site gets its sea legs.
 Spend time creating a quality brand and user experience first.
 It is how you build premium value.
-This is different from having no monetization strategy at all — it is about setting priorities and doing the right things in the right order.
+This is different from having no monetization strategy at all.
+You must have a strategy to make money from any website you buy.
+But this is about setting priorities and doing the right things in the right order.